smokxops/magic-trace/README.md

 magic-trace collects and displays high-resolution traces of what a process is doing.
 People have used it to:

-- figure out why an application running in production handles some requests slowly while simultaneously handling a sea of uninteresting requests,
+01- Figure out why an application running in production handles some requests slowly while simultaneously handling a sea of uninteresting requests.

-- look at what their code is *actually* doing instead of what they *think* it's doing,
+02- Look at what their code is *actually* doing instead of what they *think* it's doing.

-- get a history of what their application was doing before it crashed, instead of a mere stacktrace at that final instant,
+03- Get a history of what their application was doing before it crashed, instead of a mere stacktrace at that final instant.

-- ...and much more!
+...and much more!

 magic-trace: